Skip to main content

 • To adjust a range, drag its boundary to the desired position.

-• To delete a range, hover over it and press the backspace key.
+• To delete a range, hover over it and press Backspace.

 Ranges and multiplet analysis